How does San Francisco's

 Do evictions affect condominium

 San Francisco law now makes it more difficult to convert a building to condominiums if there has been an eviction in the building that was not based on the tenant’s action or inaction.
 Both owner move-in and Ellis Act evictions fall within the category of evictions that can restrict or prevent a building from converting to condos.
-The effect of an eviction on condo conversion depends on when the eviction occurred, but not on who initiated the eviction or who owned the building when the eviction occurred.
-In other words, it is possible for an owner to be prevented from converting based on an eviction that occurred before he/she bought the building.
+For more information on how past evictions affect the building's ability to convert to condominiums, see The Effect of Eviction History on San Francisco Condominium Conversion Eligibility.

 Do Ellis evictions affect resale value or financing options?